softwaremill/ox/doc/channels/actors.md

 ```

 An actor can be created given any value (representing the actor's state) using `Actor.create`.
 This creates a fork in
-the current concurrency scope, and a channel (using the `StageCapacity` in scope) for scheduling invocations on the
+the current concurrency scope, and a channel (using the `BufferCapacity` in scope) for scheduling invocations on the
 actor's logic.

 The result is an `ActorRef`, using which invocations can be scheduled using either the `ask` or `tell` methods.